Yehuda-blip/ShekelTest/README.md

 We can infer that the `Order Details` row is meant to allow the `Orders` table to reference multiple `Product` rows.

 There was also a request to write a query that will get the total quantity bought of each distinct product.
-Unfortunately I got a solved assignment link, so I decided this was a great time to refresh my .Net skills, and also prove that I can will manage working with a Database if I absolutely must.
+Unfortunately I got a solved assignment link, so I decided this was a great time to refresh my .Net and SQL skills, and also prove that I can will manage working with a Database if I absolutely must.
 To do that, I wrote a simple application to measure the turnaround times of two queries that would accomplish this task.
 So first, I must set up a database.
 I took some freedom with the given script so that I could add primary keys everywhere (which includes adding a column to the order details table) - it is generally a good idea to have primary keys except for some special situations.
 More importantly, the keys allowed me to easily work with Entity-Framework, the standard .Net ORM.
 We now have(Assuming the TestDB exists):
 ```sql
 USE [TestDB]